 I recently watched Nimble’s CEO, Jon Ferrara, participate in a Google+ Hangout with the Influence Marketing guys: Danny Brown and Sam Fiorella.
 I enjoyed Jon’s passion for social CRM, and I appreciate Nimble’s approach, user interface, and willingness to integrate with other solutions.
 Mantis has our own Pulse Analytics monitoring and sentiment analysis product, so we share the same passion as Nimble for identifying and engaging the social customer.

-Contrary to some of my own blog posts, “time of death” announcements for customer surveys would be premature.
+Contrary to some of, “time of death” announcements for customer surveys would be premature.
 Surveys are still outstanding devices for getting in-depth, targeted feedback from your customers.
 You can even normalize the survey questions to provide structured results using a numeric scale or multiple-choice answers.

 - An example of a numeric scale would be “on a scale of 1 to 5, with 5 being AWESOME, did you enjoy our product?”